Beta2-adrenergic agonist

 Beta_{2}-adrenergic agonists, also known as adrenergic β_{2} receptor agonists, are a class of drugs that act on the β_{2} adrenergic receptor.
-Like other β adrenergic agonists, they cause smooth muscle relaxation. β_{2} adrenergic agonists' effects on smooth muscle cause dilation of bronchial passages, vasodilation in muscle and liver, relaxation of uterine muscle, and release of insulin.
+Like other β adrenergic agonists, they cause smooth muscle relaxation. β_{2} adrenergic agonists' effects on smooth muscle cause dilation of bronchial passages, vasodilation in muscle and liver, relaxation of uterine muscle.
 They are primarily used to treat asthma and other pulmonary disorders.
 Bronchodilators are considered an important treatment regime for chronic obstructive pulmonary disease (COPD) and are usually used in combination with short acting medications and long acting medications in a combined inhaler.

 Mechanism of action

 Activation of β adrenergic receptors leads to relaxation of smooth muscle in the lung, and dilation and opening of the airways.

 β adrenergic receptors are coupled to a stimulatory G protein of adenylyl cyclase.
 This enzyme produces the second messenger cyclic adenosine monophosphate (cAMP).
 In the lung, cAMP decreases calcium concentrations within cells and activates protein kinase A. Both of these changes inactivate myosin light-chain kinase and activate myosin light-chain phosphatase.
 In addition, β_{2} agonists open large conductance calcium-activated potassium channels and thereby tend to hyperpolarize airway smooth muscle cells.
 The combination of decreased intracellular calcium, increased membrane potassium conductance, and decreased myosin light chain kinase activity leads to smooth muscle relaxation and bronchodilation.